 Medicine and pharmacies in South Korea

-Pharmacies are plentiful and both Western and Eastern medicines are available in abundance.
+Pharmacies are plentiful, and both Western and Eastern medicines are available in abundance.
 They are usually located near hospitals, as hospitals in Korea are not permitted to dispense prescription medication.
-Although 24-hour pharmacies are rare, many pharmacies are open from 7am to 11pm everyday.
+Although 24-hour pharmacies are rare, many pharmacies are open from 7am to 11pm daily.

 Expats who have enrolled in South Korea’s NHI programme will be able to get prescription medication at a heavily subsidised rate.